 On the other hand, there is material here that can be used for further exploration of the Genshiken- verse.
 Remember that the Genshiken is different from all the other “visual culture” clubs at the University: Its cover story is that it a hybrid model, its reality is that the “study material” is highly sexualized, starting with the initiation rites and running through the dojinshi expeditions.
 Everyone goes to comiket, then runs home to enjoy their loot.
 The place is a cesspit of pervy otaku, and later a den of pervy fujoshi.
 Notable members have been expelled from other clubs and dumped in the Genshiken for their sins.
 “I am Ogiue and I hate Otaku!”
 Concepts of symbolic libidinal exchange emphasize the weirdness of the Genshiken; a club that has in the past been presented as a covert field observation post for post-graduate social science research into pr0n consumer-fans.

 Back to Mizoguchi and yaoi-space: for her: authorship, rather than chara is the most important thing in romance and raunchy manga.
-Female authorship!
-Female authorship that creates out of a culture of interaction with female fans!
+Women’s authorship!
+Women’s authorship that creates out of a culture of interaction with women fans!
 “Virtual lesbian separatism” – in her own words.

 If Mizoguchi’s position at first glance seems conflicted, she appears to have resolved it quite well.
 Why the M-M fake gay stuff?
 Because she likes it, so piss off!
 Reading her footnotes, you get the sense that she even takes some small credit for trying to make the genre a bit more sympathetic to real-world LGTBQ concerns by smearing the rapey stuff and the signature “I’m not gay but,” line with a big gooey bad-taste brush.
 From what little I have heard of the western analog to bl/yaoi – slash fiction, its champions try to enforce similar if not far more stringent codes of political correctness on it – which sounds like herding cats to me.